enkidevs/curriculum/Web/HTML/web-introduction/html-css-browser.md

 * A document error occurs and nothing displays properly.
 * Webpage opens without error, but only text is displayed.

 ---
 ## Revision

-A .CSS page will appear as what when opened in a browser?
+A .css page will appear as what when opened in a browser?

 ???